RedHat-UX/red-hat-design-system/elements/rh-footer/docs/00-overview.md

 </rh-footer>

 ## Demos

 View a live version of this component and see how it can be customized.

 {% playground tagName=tagName %}{% endplayground %}

-  {% cta href="./demo/", target="_blank" %}
-    View the `<rh-footer>` demo in a new tab
-  {% endcta %}
+<rh-cta><a href="{{ './demo/' | url }}">Full screen demo</a></rh-cta>

 ## When to use

 - When you need a place to put secondary content that does not fit anywhere else
 - When you want to give users persistent access to secondary content outside of the navigation
 - When you need a place to put copyright or legal information

 {% repoStatus type="Element" %}